ongunakaycom/docker-react-project/README.md

 # Docker React CI/CD with Vercel

-By leveraging Docker for containerization and Vercel for CI/CD, you can streamline the development and deployment process of your React applications, ensuring efficient and reliable delivery to your users.
+Learned how to Dockerize React applications, creating lightweight and portable containers.

 ## Available Scripts